-This customized Declaration of Independence contains the exact same words as the original document without any variation at all—same spelling (and occasional misspellings), punctuation, capitalization, etc. It's just been carefully reformatted into a modern font (versus old-style calligraphy) to make it easier to read.
-It has the same 56 signers at the bottom in the same six columns as the original—they're just italicized names instead of signatures (which sometimes can be hard to read) to easily identify who signed it.
+This customized Declaration of Independence contains the exact same words as the original document without any variation at all—same spelling (and occasional misspellings), punctuation, capitalization, etc. It's just been carefully reformatted into a modern font (versus old-style cursive) to make it easier to read.
+It has the same 56 signers at the bottom in the same six columns as the original—they're just italicized names instead of signatures to easily identify who signed it.

-The layout has been stylized to reflect the look of the original, with certain calligraphic elements retained such as in the heading and certain words or phrases (e.g., "united States of America" and "Free and Independent States") where more ornate lettering was used and appears to have been written more deliberately and firmly to make it stand out.
+The layout has been stylized to reflect the look of the original, with all its more calligraphic elements retained such as in the heading and certain words or phrases, e.g., "united States of America" and "Free and Independent States," where more ornate lettering was used and appears to have been written more deliberately and firmly to make it stand out.

 The item is designed to hang on the wall and comes with –